The ACUI Values Award

 • 2020: Tricia Dobrient, Marquette University; David Lemon, University of St. Thomas; Michael MacStudy, Ramapo College

-• 2019: Michael Boerner, Stony Brook University; Kyle Burke, Northeastern Illinois University; and Victoria Lawler, California State University–Northridge
+• 2019: Michael Boerner, Stony Brook University; Kyle Burke, Northeastern Illinois University; Victoria Lawler, California State University–Northridge

 • 2018: Tara Benson, Missouri State University